 Fresch Cab is an excellent first step before mice enter your unit.
 It’s a plant-based solution that repels mice with a scent that’s offensive to rodents but not to humans.

 In our experience, Fresh Cab should be used generously in the RV storage bays.
 Think of it as the very first line of defense, not the entire army.

 Do you think that colorful lighting underneath an RV is tacky?
 Yeah, so does my wife!

-However, those lights aren’t only providing a relaxed nighttime vibe; they’re deterring rodents.
+However, those lights not only provide a relaxed nighttime vibe but deter rodents.

 Keep in mind; if you’re at an RV park, it could be considered rude to keep these underneath LED lights on all night.
 This solution is primarily for boondocking.

 Mice are nocturnal.
 These lights are yet another line of preventative defense.